 Please note that the ORA is still to be finalised.
 The design and planning for the village configuration is still to be confirmed.
 What is shown on this website may change considerably.

 It is proposed that each retirement village will include integrated care from independent living through to hospital and dementia level care.
-The village will have a community centre which we see including rooms for doctor and physio visits, a large common room with bar and kitchen and small gym, exercise room and an undercover swimming pool.
+The village will have a community centre which we see including rooms for doctor and physio visits, a large common room with bar and kitchen and small gym, exercise room and an undercover swimming pool if practical for the site and financially.

 Depending on the location and configuration of the village there may be room for a pétanque or even a bowling green.
 Other options like BBQ pit and children’s playground will also be added based on appropriate space.